Genital warts

 Genital warts are one of the most common sexually transmitted infections (STIs) in Germany.
 Around 170 out of 100,000 people get them every year.

 Most people don’t even realize they’ve been infected with human papillomaviruses.
-Often, they have the viruses for weeks or months without developing any warts.
+They have the viruses for weeks or months but don't develop any warts.
 Others do get warts eventually.
 The time it takes for an infected person to develop warts (the incubation period) can differ greatly.
-On average, it’s about three months for women and eleven months for men.
+On average, it’s about 3 months for women and 11 months for men.
 So, if you notice you’ve got genital warts, you might actually have been infected quite some time ago and not necessarily by recent sexual partners.

 Genital warts generally don't go away without treatment.
 But some may go away on their own.